MTraveller/mt-product-promo/README.md

 ### Table

-The home page has a simple table located at the bottom of the page and has overflow-x set to auto so that a scrollbar appears on mobile devices, which otherwise would add whitespace to the right of the page and not fill the whole browser width, as seen below.
+The simple table at the bottom of the page has overflow-x set to auto so that a scrollbar appears on mobile devices, which otherwise would add whitespace to the right of the page and not fill the whole browser width, as seen below.

 ![Overflow-x](https://github.com/MTraveller/mt-product-promo/blob/3b910be1e15c92c3a9f47bbf53ac4b96fc550662/rm-img/table-overflow-x-auto.jpg)